schellingb/dosbox-pure/README.md

 Of course upon shutdown any yet unsaved changes are written out to disk.

 ### Reading Large Files in ZIPs
-When a DOS games opens a large file and wants to read some data from near the end of the file, DOSBox Pure needs to decompress the entire file to do that.
+When a DOS game opens a large file and wants to read some data from near the end of the file, DOSBox Pure needs to decompress the entire file to do that.
 This can be most noticeable when mounting CD-ROM images from inside ZIP files.
 Afterwards there is an index buffer which will be used to decompress random locations of the file and file access will be much faster.
 This index buffer is stored into the